-All first and second-year students who live outside of a 25-mile driving radius from UToledo are required to live on campus.
-Students who reside within a 25-mile radius can choose to live on campus, but it is not required if they are commuting from home.
+All first and second-year students who live outside of a 25-mile radius from UToledo, including international students, are required to live on campus and participate in the meal plan program.
+Students who reside within a 25-mile radius can choose to live on campus, but it is not required.